yapweijun1996/Window-Defender-Real-Time-Switch/README.md

 * **Task exists but RT stays ON after boot**

-  * Increase the delay inside the installer (e.g., 15s → 30s) and reinstall.
+  * Increase the delay inside the installer (default 20s, can be adjusted) and reinstall.
   * Some environments force Defender back ON shortly after startup.

 * **Check current state quickly**